-From Daily Reflections 19 September;
+From the Daily Reflections of October 2;

 END OF QUOTE

 So it would seem that the mission of Step Ten is to maintain sobriety and emotional balance which leads to living to good purpose under all conditions.
 The daily application of Step Ten is a way to maintain and develop the Ninth Step Promises that were catalyzed by my moral inventory, prayers for the removal of my short-comings, and subsequent amends.
 Personal pain and disturbance signals a real need to go ahead and use the daily inventory to find my part in that painful disturbance.
 This is not a courtroom procedure.
 Finding my part transforms me from a fearful victim to a transformed and empowered child of the Fatherheart.
 Step Ten is a necessary and desirable daily ritual.